devjanaprime/jsMnTalk_11-30-2016/readme.md

 For my talk at JavaScript MN 11-30-2016: https://www.meetup.com/JavaScriptMN/events/232239161/

-Approx. 30-35 min if delivered correctly, this is the project I used for the presenation.
+Approx. 30-35 min if delivered correctly, this is the project I used for the presentation.
 In keeping with the audience, you'll find only vanilla JS within.

 Outline:
 ========